US and UK carry out strikes against Iran-backed Houthis in Yemen | KRDO

 The Houthi attacks on Red Sea shipping on Tuesday marked the final straw that culminated in Biden giving the green light for the US to move forward with Thursday’s strikes, though preparations have been ongoing for some time, a senior US official told CNN.

-The USS Florida, a submarine capable of launching ballistic missiles that crossed into the Red Sea on November 23, was part of the attack on Yemen, according to a second US official.
+The USS Florida, a guided missile submarine that crossed into the Red Sea on November 23, was part of the attack on Yemen, according to a second US official.
 Like the surface ships that participated in the attack, the sub fired Tomahawk land-attack missiles, the official said.

 The strikes come as Secretary of Defense Lloyd Austin remains hospitalized following complications from a surgery for prostate cancer.

-Note: CLARIFICATION: This story has been updated to clarify that the USS Florida is a guided-missile submarine.